Léon Savary

 Léon Savary (Fleurier, 29 April 1895 – Boudry, 17 February 1968) was a Swiss French-speaking writer and journalist from Payerne, Vaud.

 Biography

-Savary was the son of a German Russified aristocratic mother from the Baltic region (Von Paucker) and a father who was Protestant pastor from Vaud and was a converted to Roman Catholicism.
-After studying at the University of Fribourg, he worked from 1921 to 1923 for the Geneva newspaper la tribune de Genève, in Geneva, and correspondent in Bern (1935–1946) and Paris (1946–1956).
+Savary was the son of a German Russified aristocratic mother from the Baltic region (Von Paucker) and a father who was Protestant Reformed pastor from Vaud and was a converted to Roman Catholicism.
+After studying Human Sciences at the University of Fribourg, he worked from 1921 to 1923 for the Geneva newspaper la tribune de Genève, in Geneva, and correspondent in Bern (1935–1946) and Paris (1946–1956).
 He was Historian of the city of his own choice Fribourg.
-He wrote about twenty books, most of them are not published anymore.
+He wrote about twenty books, most of them are not published anymore, being Fribourg (1929), Le Collège Saint-Michel (1932), and La Chartreuse de la Valsaint (1937) the most important of them.

 With René de Weck and Gonzague de Reynold, he formed the troika of Fribourg writers of the early twentieth century.